How to get Work (Freelance/Staff) in Animation

 • Figure out your realistic day rate / hour rate, both high end and low end (what you would like and what is the bare minimual you'll settle for)

-• Upcoming your chances
+• Increasing your chances

-• Never too good for a project.
-There are students pouring out of school and aggressive junior artists clawing their way up that will do the same work for next to nothing.
+• Never too good for a project There are students pouring out of school and aggressive junior artists clawing their way up that will do the same work for next to nothing.
 Once you start saying 'no' to projects, you start shutting doors.
 Even aiding a little, a single model/rig/animation/ect to a project or taking a low bid or unfriendly timeline, will keep your seniority status and keep you up to speed.
 I'm not saying don't have boundries and preferences, but helping someone on a pitch for a game, could make you the primary contact if the pitch is successful.

 • Collaboration

 Falling in line with personal projects.
-Collaboration allows you a great way to get two (or more) birds with one stone.
-Working with other artists expands your network, betters both of your portfolios, provides you with stronger assets to work with, and allows you to focus more on your individual craft instead of having to spread yourself out to create outside of your field.
-For example, if your a modeler, you'll know that a strong concept will make a better, more memoriable model, so try teaming up with talented concept artists.
-Heres a brief break down:
+Collaboration, or group projects allow you a great way to get two birds with one stone.
+Working with other artists expands your network, betters both of your portfolios, provides you with stronger assets to work with, and allows you to focus more on your individual craft.
+Instead of having to spread yourself thin to create elements outside of your field skillset.
+For example, if you're a modeler, you'll know that a strong concept will make a better, more memoriable model, so try teaming up with talented concept artists.

 • Once you get these personal/group projects rolling, you now have a more upscale personal project that you can post as a Work In Progress thread on your forum(s) of choice, which again gets more traffic to your site and more eyes from employeer's on your work.